Wrong display for ppp in Interfaces page

 It displays that while ppp is up and working great.

 Do not report misleading 3G service status (Bug #4287)

 If the ^SIMST or ^SRVST info was never received from the device, report missing/unknown states instead.

-#1 Updated by Phillip Davis almost 2 years ago
+#1 Updated by Phillip Davis about 2 years ago

 What is in /tmp/3gstats.* ?

 Those things are used by function get_interface_info() in /etc/inc/pfsense-utils.inc to generate those various text status.
 I guess your 3G Huwaei model is reporting its status strings a bit different to what is expected.

 #2 Updated by Jo S about 2 years ago

 Here is the output: